Local arable growers Adrian Douglas and Sons from Crossgar, Co. Down have been awarded the John Finnan Oat Quality Award

-Adrian Douglas from Crossgar is names White's 2023 Grower of the Year
+Adrian Douglas from Crossgar is named White's 2023 Grower of the Year

 and live on Freeview channel 276